Dix206/flutter_admin_tool/README.md

 The only search parameter for now is `searchQuery`.
 That optional parameter contains the search text which was entered by the user to filter the objects.
 How implement that filter is up to you.

 For sort functionality an optional value of `CmsObjectSortOptions` will be passed.
-That object contains the attributId of the attribut according to which sorting is to take place.
-If the value `ascending` is set to true, the attribut should be sorted ascending, otherwise descending.
-The objects can only be sorted by attributes where the values `shouldBeDisplayedOnOverviewTable` and `canObjectBeSortedByThisAttribut` both where set to true.
+That object contains the attributeId of the attribute according to which sorting is to take place.
+If the value `ascending` is set to true, the attribute should be sorted ascending, otherwise descending.
+The objects can only be sorted by attributes where the values `shouldBeDisplayedOnOverviewTable` and `canObjectBeSortedByThisAttribute` both where set to true.

 ## Localization
 TODO